-After a devastating flood forced Daria Arabulo to start a new life in a different country, she launched her own business to provide for her family.
-Three years after participating in TechnoServe’s Impulsa tu Empresa program, her business continues to grow.
+After a devastating flood forced Daria Arabulo to start a new life in a different country, she launched her own business as a way to provide for her family.
+After participating in one of TechnoServe’s entrepreneurial training programs, her business has continued to grow.

 When a devastating flood ripped through the southern desert region of Peru in 1997 – destroying Daria Arabulo’s home, belongings, and livelihood – she could never have imagined that today her family would be running two successful businesses.

 Determined “not to let my family die here of hunger,” Daria set off alone for Buenos Aires, Argentina, where she hoped to find new opportunities to provide for her family.
 But by the time she reached Santiago, Chile, she no longer had the resources to continue her journey.
 With no money and two changes of clothes, Daria got to work.
-At first she worked at a monastery, which allowed her to begin sending money home.
+At first, she worked at a monastery, which allowed her to begin sending money home.
 After a year, she was able to bring her husband to Chile, and within two years, had reunited the entire family – including her mother – in Santiago.

 From Starting Over to Starting Up

-Growing a Business alongside TechnoServe
+Growing a Business Alongside TechnoServe

-“You don’t need money to make money just the desire to work hard and plan well.”
+You don’t need money to make money, just the desire to work hard and plan well.”

 Whereas before Daria would take on small jobs that required significant preparation for limited return, she decided to increase her efficiency by attracting orders to sew mass quantities of goods, such as company bags and uniforms.
-To implement her plan, she began marketing her business through social media to connect with larger clients, and began calculating the amount of time she would need for more extensive projects, allowing her to better manage her time and costs, and to bring on other workers for large orders, providing income for workers both within and beyond her family.
+To implement her plan, she began marketing her business through social media to connect with larger clients and began calculating the amount of time she would need for more extensive projects, allowing her to better manage her time and costs and to bring on other workers for large orders, providing income for workers both within and beyond her family.

 With time, Daria has grown her business from one small sewing machine to eight – all within her home.
-Thinking back on her trajectory, she says, “you don’t need money to make money just the desire to work hard and plan well.”
-And Daria’s hard work has meant financial stability for her family, despite their previous hardships.
+Thinking back on her trajectory, she says, “you don’t need money to make money, just the desire to work hard and plan well.”
+Daria’s hard work has meant financial stability for her family, despite their previous hardships.

 Cut from the Same Cloth – Spreading the Enterprising Spirit

 Daria is grateful to have overcome the many obstacles that women entrepreneurs can face, both in the business world, as well as within their families.
 “Had my family been an obstacle like in other people’s situations, I would not be where I am today,” she explains.
 “WE would not be where we are today.”
-She’s proud to provide for her family through her own business, “I love being an entrepreneur, as I have to be creative to solve problems.”
+She’s proud to provide for her family through her own business.
+“I love being an entrepreneur, as I have to be creative to solve problems.”

-Looking back on her journey as a mother, provider, and businessperson, Daria repeats the philosophy she developed over her years of hard work and tireless growth from poverty to a stable future for her children, “Our own effort is a powerful tool to escape poverty.
+Looking back on her journey as a mother, provider, and businessperson, Daria repeats the philosophy she developed over her years of hard work and tireless growth from poverty to a stable future for her children.
+“Our own effort is a powerful tool to escape poverty.
 Never say ‘I can’t.’
 If you want something you can achieve it.”